100% SATISFACTION GUARANTEE

 Historical recordings of the name McFarland include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include MacFarlane, MacFarlain, MacFarlan, MacFarland, MacParlan, MacParland, MacPartland, MacPartlin, MacPharlane, MacPharlin, MacPharlan and many more.

-First found in Aberdeenshire, where where they were descended from an ancient chief, Allan, son of Farlane and settled in Strathdonn in Aberdeenshire about the 9th century.
+First found in Aberdeenshire, where they were descended from the ancient Chief Allan, son of Farlane and settled in Strathdonn in Aberdeenshire about the 9th century.

 This web page shows only a small excerpt of our McFarland research.
-Another 470 words(34 lines of text) covering the year 1395 is included under the topic Early McFarland History in all our PDF Extended History products.
+Another 625 words(45 lines of text) covering the years 1395, 1395 and are included under the topic Early McFarland History in all our PDF Extended History products.

 More information is included under the topic Early McFarland Notables in all our PDF Extended History products.

 Some of the McFarland family moved to Ireland, but this topic is not covered in this excerpt.
-Another 185 words(13 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 161 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Dalriadan families proliferated in North America.
 Their descendants still populate many communities in the eastern parts of both the United States and Canada.
 Some settled in Canada as United Empire Loyalists, in the wake of the American War of Independence.
 Families on both sides of the border have recovered much of their heritage in the 20th century through Clan societies and highland games.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name McFarland or a variant listed above: